-There are no reasonable alternatives to the proposed rules that have been identified that would achieve the same or similar goals.
+No reasonable alternatives to the proposed rules have been identified that would achieve the same or similar goals.

 A. Please include any statutory amendments that may be necessary to achieve such alternatives.

 There are no reasonable alternatives to the proposed rules that have been identified.